rakhimov/scram/doc/fta_preprocessing.rst

 House or external events are treated as Boolean constants and propagated according to the Boolean logic before other more complex and expensive preprocessing steps [NR99]_ [Rau03]_.
-This procedure prunes the fault tree.
+This procedure prunes the PDAG.
-Null and unity branches are removed from the fault tree leaving only basic events and gates.
+Null and unity branches are removed from the PDAG leaving only variables and gates.

 Gate Normalization
 ==================

-The fault tree is simplified to contain only *AND* and *OR* gates by rewriting complex gates like *VOTE* and *XOR* with *AND* and *OR* gates [Nie94]_ [Rau03]_.
+The PDAG is simplified to contain only *AND* and *OR* gates by rewriting complex gates like *VOTE* and *XOR* with *AND* and *OR* gates [Nie94]_ [Rau03]_.
 After this operation,